 Before coming to Campbell Law, Professor Jones practiced for three years in the international trade and commercial litigation groups of Bryan Cave LLP in Washington, D.C., where he developed unique expertise on the growing reach of the Foreign Agents Registration Act of 1938 and related counterespionage regulations.
 Prior to entering the legal profession, he was a journalist for Pulitzer Prize-winning newspapers including The Atlanta Constitution, The Charlotte Observer, the Lexington (Kentucky) Herald-Leader, and The (Westchester County) Journal News.
 He played viola professionally with the Charlotte Philharmonic Orchestra in its 2000-01 season.

 Professor Jones graduated with honors in Political Science from Emory University, where he studied on Robert W. Woodruff and National Merit scholarships and was named a 1999 Harry S. Truman Scholar and a member of USA Today’s year 2000 All-USA College Academic First Team, competitively ranked as one of the country’s top twenty students.
 He later earned the Master of Science from Columbia University’s Graduate School of Journalism and the J.D. from Harvard Law School, where he served as an Executive Editor of both the Harvard BlackLetter Law Journal and the Harvard Human Rights Journal.
 While at Harvard, he was awarded a Fulbright Postgraduate Scholarship, on which he spent his first year out of law school as a Visiting Scholar in the Centre for Comparative Constitutional Studies at Australia’s University of Melbourne.
 There, he studied the development of Bills of Rights in the Australian setting and served as a Resident Tutor in Baptist-affiliated Whitley College.

-A Trustee of The First Baptist Church Foundation in Washington, D.C., and a former Resident Trustee of International House New York, Professor Jones served from 2012 to 2014 as Vice Chair of Campbell Law’s Faculty Recruitment Committee and in 2013-14 as Chair of the school’s Committee on Community, Diversity and Student Life.
+Professor Jones served from 2012 to 2014 as Vice Chair of Campbell Law’s Faculty Recruitment Committee and in 2013-14 as Chair of the Committee on Community, Diversity and Student Life.
 In 2014-15, he chaired the ad hoc Law Review Evaluation Committee.

 Admitted in the District of Columbia and before the Supreme Court of the United States as well as five other federal courts, Professor Jones joined the Campbell Law faculty in 2011.